Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

-There are 5 Writing Types:
+There are 7 Writing Types:

-RRR, Example: ADD R1 R2 R3       (R1 + R2, Output into R3);
+RRR, Example: ADD 1 2 3          (R1 + R2, Output into R3);

-RI, Example: LDI R1 34           (Output to R1, Number 34);
+RI, Example: LDI 1 34            (Output to R1, Number 34);

 J, Example: JMP 21               (Jump to Line 21);

 N, Example: HLT                  (Halt the Program);

 BRH, Example: BRH Z 14           (Jump to Line 14 if the last Number has the Zero Flag);

+LOD, Example: LOD 13 5 2         (Load from Data Memory the Register Pointed to by R13 into 5 BUT add to the Pointed Register Value 2);

+STR, Example: STR 13 45          (Store the Number 45 into the Pointed Register from R13)